Who is considered a Gulf War-era veteran?

 If you are a Gulf War-era veterans and have specific, unexplainable symptoms lingering for six months or more, the VA presumes the symptoms are Gulf War service related.
 The presumptive illness must have appeared while a veteran was on active duty in the Gulf War region, or at latest by Dec.
 31, 2021, and be, at minimum, 10 percent VA disability rated, to be able to receive disability compensation.

 If they meet the requirements, veterans are eligible for special disability compensation and participation in the Airborne Hazards and Open Burn Pit Registry.

 Additionally, Gulf War veterans who suffered a physical injury during their time in the military may also be eligible for health care and compensation benefits.

 Veterans of any era who were injured, fell ill or suffered a trauma during their time in the military may wish to file a claim for disability benefits through the VA to have that condition verified as service connected and become eligible for necessary health care coverage.

 It can be helpful to enlist the help of a professional benefits expert to guide you through the process.
 Many, like those at DAV national service offices, provide their expertise and service at no cost to the service member, veteran, survivor or their family.
 Current military members looking for assistance as they separate from service can visit one of DAV’s transition service offices.

-DAV also has nearly 1,300 local chapters and departments, and most are staffed by trained veteran experts who can help facilitate your claim.
-You can also check and see if a DAV mobile service office (MSO) will be visiting your area soon to help deliver services directly to your local area.
+DAV also has over 1,200 local chapters and departments, and most are staffed by trained veteran experts who can help facilitate your claim.

 What resources are available for veterans who struggle with Gulf War illnesses?